Clothing technology: Education

-Research and scientifc publications
+Research and scientific publications

-The modern clothing development is performed using 3D avatars, often obtained trough 3D scanning.
+The modern clothing development is performed using 3D avatars, often obtained through 3D scanning.
 Obtaining valid body measurements from 3D scan is still research area, while the recent topics are more related more to the speed and the accuracy of the process, than to the methods for this.
 TU Dresden applies high speed (4D) scanning system, developed by IBV for analysis of human body deformations during motion.
 Open access journal as source for reading the latest research in the area clothing development, related to soft avatars, protective clothing, comfort and other topics is the CDATP journal.